ddc-java/ddc-day/sections.md

 #### Assumptions<a name="inventory-assumptions"></a>

-This section may be used to expand on [requirements](#inventory-requirements), listing key assumptions that the student may make regarding inputs, environment, etc.
+This section may be used to expand on [Requirements](#inventory-requirements), listing key assumptions that the student may make regarding inputs, environment, etc.

 #### Hints